LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/docker/index.md

 * **AuthServerUrl**: the URL of the AuthServer service.
 * **UseReverseProxy**: set as `true` if the container will be executed behind a reverse proxy or load balancer.
 It can be omitted otherwise.
 * **TempTokenPassword**: key to generate temporary tokens.
-* **ProtectorKeyStorePath**: filesystem path to save data protection keys.
+* **ProtectorKeyStorePath**: file system path to save data protection keys.
-* **SigningCertificatePfxPath**: filesystem path to the certificate that will be used to issue tokens.
+* **SigningCertificatePfxPath**: file system path to the certificate that will be used to issue tokens.
 * **SigningCertificatePfxPassword**: the password of the certificate that will be used to issue tokens.

 Example: